In this section

 Collection of customer and visitor contact details

-In line with previous guidance, the Scottish Government continues to request the collection of the name and contact details for every visitor to premises.
-This is to create consistency across the range of settings where this is requested or mandated in Scotland, and ensure that relevant data is captured to assist the Test and Protect contact tracing service.
+This is to create consistency across the range of settings where this is requested or mandated in Scotland.
+It will also ensure that relevant data is captured to assist NHS Scotland’s Test and Protect contact tracing service.
 Read the Test and Protect guidance.

-Collecting customer contact details is now a legal obligation for hospitality premises, and it's important that both premises and individuals cooperate with this requirement, as it is crucial to national efforts to suppress the virus.
-This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and reduce the risk of requiring future restrictions.
+Collecting customer contact details is a legal obligation, and it's important that both premises and individuals cooperate with this requirement, as it is crucial to national efforts to suppress the virus.
+This measure forms part of enabling hospitality / night time entertainment businesses to open safely, minimising the risk of the number of infections increasing, and reduce the risk of requiring future restrictions.

 You can collect details of customers either through the Check-In App or by means of another method.
 This responsibility lies with the business.